 Porosalmentie 313, 58900 Rantasalmi, Eastern Finland

-On our 2-day trip to the South Savo region, it was almost continuously raining.
+On our 2-day trip to the South Savo region in Finland, it was continuously raining.
 I read about this Spa on a tourist brochure and decided it’s going to be a spa day.
-A quick look at their website and seeing that they have the Nordic ecolabel, we thought it was a good choice!
+A quick look at their website and seeing that they have the Nordic ecolabel – we thought it was a good choice!

-The Porosalmi area where the hotel & spa resort is located, is about 40 minutes from Savonlinna by road and the easiest way to get there is by car.
+Järvisydän Spa & Hotel is located in the Porosalmi area, about 40 minutes from Savonlinna by road and the easiest way to get there is by car.
 There are no bus stops within 3km.
 The drive was very pleasant and the road was surrounded by forest and lake views.

 Upon arriving, the eco lodges are visible and we could see that there were different types of accommodation.
 We parked at the free parking and headed to the Spa building.
 Tickets for an adult are priced at 30€ and the spa is open Mon-Thu 10-20, Fri-Sat 10-21, Sun 10-18.

 Entrance after 6pm is only for adults, which is a preferable time if you’re not with kids.
-We were there around noon and had a coffee at the reception before entering the spa.
 Found out that there is free coffee/tea and snacks at the Spa’s bar!

 Inside the spa – I loved the ambience, in line with the theme of the resort – earthy wooden and rocky interiors.
-The roof is also built with wooden logs.
 The shower rooms were cosy and neat.
 The lighting was dim which was relaxing.
 There is the central pool, a whirlpool, a couple of kid pools at the side as well as outdoor pools, a salt room and a silent room.
 The day spa offers different treatments and massages that need to be booked in advance.

 Järvisydän Spa Resort

-Although it wasn’t a warm or sunny day, the lakeside was refreshing and after going back to sauna and showering up, we felt totally relaxed.
-This was probably my favourite spa experience in Finland so far (we have been only to a few others like the Amethyst Spa Luosto in Lapland and Flamingo Spa in Helsinki).
+It wasn’t a warm or sunny day, the lakeside was refreshing and after going back to sauna and showering up, we felt totally relaxed.
+My favourite spa experience in Finland!

 The good things about Järvisydän Spa: